seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 	- Mess up my wand of wonder attempt
 - Yard hands are zombies and closing in on us
 - Weapon we find is meant for necromancy spells
+- Soarer says that the forest is a god blind.

 ## session 14 __11/23__
 - See the warlock that is harnessing the power of Beatrix